nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Note: If you choose a different Application to test with, `the Nginx health checks provided here will likely NOT work,` and will need to be modified to work correctly.

-- Use the provided Cafe Demo manifests in the cafe-demo folder:
+- Use the provided Cafe Demo manifests in the docs/cafe-demo folder:

   ```bash
   kubectl apply -f cafe-secret.yaml